 Tulip Poplar Flowers

 The perfect large brilliant flowers are solitary, greenish-yellow with dashes of red or orange.
 They yield large quantities of nectar.
-Each inflorescence is borne on a short peduncle with flower parts arranged in a spiral which is a condition of basal angiosperms.
-The flower parts not distinctly differentiated into sepals and petals.
+Each inflorescence is borne on a short peduncle with flower parts arranged in a spiral, a condition of basal angiosperms.
+The flower parts are not distinctly differentiated into sepals and petals.
 The male and female portions of the flower are numerous.
 The stamen filaments are distinguishable from the pollen-producing anthers.
 The tree’s flower superficially resembles a tulip, hence the derivation of the common name.

 Tulip trees grow readily from seeds.
-If seeds are planted in autumn they come up the succeeding spring.
-However, if sown in spring they often remain a year in the ground.
+If seeds are planted in autumn, they come up the succeeding spring.
+However, if sown in spring, they often remain a year in the ground.
 It is reported that seeds from the highest branches of old trees are most likely to germinate.
 Alternatively, the tree can be propagated from cuttings.
 It prefers deep, rich, moist soils.

-For Additional information download this PDF file.
+For additional information, download this PDF file.